helgoboss/helgobox/doc/user-guide.md

 ## Tutorials

-### 1. Using conditional activation to implement banks/pages/programs
+### 1. Using conditional activation to implement banks/pages

 Users often ask if it's possible to do control surface bank-style mapping in order to switch to a completely different set of mappings with the press of a button.
 Yes, it is!
-It's done using the *conditional activation* feature with the activation mode "When program selected".
-The wording in ReaLearn is like this: You would say "previous/next program" instead of "previous/next bank".
-"Bank" has another meaning and is essentially a set of "programs".
-This is analog to the MIDI standard.
+It's done using the *conditional activation* feature with the activation mode "When bank selected".

 I'll show you a minimal example but in great detail.
 Once you understand this example, you should be able to progress to bigger things.
 So let's assume you have 2 knobs and 2 buttons on your controller and you want to map some controls